Advertisement

 We tried the self-parking in the top-spec car which was a white knuckle experience.
 It worked fine, but parking a little far from the kerb for our high standards.
 You haven't got the luxury of giving yourself a wide berth in something this huge.

 For heading off the beaten track, there are two- and four-wheel-drive modes with low and high range options, a new ‘set and forget’ mode that automatically switches between the two when required, and selectable off-road driving modes that optimise the set-up depending on the terrain you’re on.
-So you’ve really no more excuses for getting stuck in the mud.
+Plus you’ve got a locking rear diff, so you’ve really no more excuses for getting stuck in the mud.

 Advertisement - Page continues below